dtr1912/8-Week-SQL-Challenges/README.md

 ### E. Extension Request

 ## Case Study #5: Data Mart
+### Introduction
+Data Mart is Danny’s latest venture and after running international operations for his online supermarket that specialises in fresh produce - Danny is asking for your support to analyse his sales performance.

+In June 2020 - large scale supply changes were made at Data Mart.
+All Data Mart products now use sustainable packaging methods in every single step from the farm all the way to the customer.

+Danny needs your help to quantify the impact of this change on the sales performance for Data Mart and it’s separate business areas.

+The key business question he wants you to help him answer are the following:

+What was the quantifiable impact of the changes introduced in June 2020?
+Which platform, region, segment and customer types were the most impacted by this change?
+What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?
 ### A. Data Cleansing Steps
 ### B. Data Exploration
 ### C. Before & After Analysis
 ### D. Bonus Question

 ## Case Study #6: Clique Bait
+### Introduction
+Clique Bait is not like your regular online seafood store - the founder and CEO Danny, was also a part of a digital data analytics team and wanted to expand his knowledge into the seafood industry!

+In this case study - you are required to support Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.
 ### A. Enterprise Relationship Diagram
 ### B. Digital Analysis
 ### C. Product Funnel Analysis
 ### D. Campaigns Analysis

 ## Case Study #7: Balanced Tree
+### Introduction
+Balanced Tree Clothing Company prides themselves on providing an optimised range of clothing and lifestyle wear for the modern adventurer!

+Danny, the CEO of this trendy fashion company has asked you to assist the team’s merchandising teams analyse their sales performance and generate a basic financial report to share with the wider business.

 ### A. High Level Sales Analysis
 ### B. Transactional Analysis
 ### C. Product Analysis